su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 > 2. Add the `tap-postgres` extractor to the Meltano project.
 > 3. Configure the extractor interactively with the connection details above (also set the `filter_schemas`). (i.e '["public"]')
 > 4. Create a dataset in BigQuery called `resale` (multi-region: US).
+> 5. Configure target interactively similar to above - for `dataset`, set as `resale`.
-> 5. Run the pipeline with the `target-bigquery` loader - for `dataset`, set as `resale` (It will take about 25 mins to complete due to the large amount of data.)
+> 6. Run the pipeline with the `target-bigquery` loader (It will take about 25 mins to complete due to the large amount of data.)

 ### Create Dbt project